1981 Professional Air Traffic Controllers Organization strike: Background

 The PATCO strike of 1981 was important to American labor relations.
 This strike illuminated the problems faced by air traffic controllers and the growing animosity between organized labor and the federal government.
 Stress at work and a desire for better working conditions, such as fewer hours, more money, and increased worker safety, were the main reasons controllers chose to go on strike.
 The controllers' burnout became worse under the heavy workload brought on by increasing aviation traffic.
-Members of PATCO, many of whom were veterans of the armed forces with strong rebelliousness towards authority, had shown much of the support for the organization.
+Members of PATCO, many of whom were veterans of the armed forces with strong rebelliousness toward authority, had shown much of the support for the organization.
 Strikers were certain of their victory against the Federal Aviation Administration (FAA), but this confidence proved to be unfounded.
 President Ronald Reagan, from whom they expected reciprocal support, responded negatively to the strike.
-Despite his being an ex-president of the Screen Actors Guild, he opposed strikes as a tactic.
+Despite his being a former President of the Screen Actors Guild, he opposed strikes as a tactic.
 He quickly ruled the strike unlawful and ordered the dismissal of more than 11,000 striking controllers.